dritter/extended-table/README.md

 This component is still not done.
 There are some open points:
   - [ ] Add Theming.
 Currently all styles are static.
-  - [ ] Improve Responsiveness.
-It would be nice to control collapsing columns on small screens.
-Like [this](https://codepen.io/SitePoint/pen/LEwdjw) or [this](https://codepen.io/AllThingsSmitty/pen/MyqmdM).
   - [ ] Perfomance Testing
   - [ ] Add examples for combining with filtering / pagination.
   - [ ] Add Unit Tests.